kmac/nhlv/README.md

 This project is inspired from the MLB baseball [MLBviewer](https://github.com/sdelafond/mlbviewer) project, although it differs in that it does not provide an interactive interface (that may be added in future releases).

-For some reason the MLB/NHL does not support viewing live games on linux.
-There is an excellent kodi [plugin](https://github.com/eracknaphobia/plugin.video.nhlgcl) available, but I find Kodi to be a little heavy to run from a laptop.
-This project, like MLBviewer for baseball, allows you to quickly find the game, status, or highlights of your favourite team.
+This project allows you to quickly find the game, status, or highlights of your favourite team.

-In order to view live or archived games, this package requires a valid NHL.tv subscription requirements.
+This package requires a valid NHL.tv subscription In order to view live or archived games.
 It is also subject to local blackout restrictions.
-However, if you don't have a subscription you can still view game recaps or condensed games.
+However, even if you don't have a subscription you can still view game recaps or condensed games.

 Sample console output: